eliasrenman/go-bullet-hell/README.md

  - Keyboard completed
  - Gamepad completed, in need of a cleanup
 * Animating
-  - Player animations are done
+  - Player animations are done.
+  - Enemy animations are done.
 * Ai
+ - Bullet patterns
+ - Movesets
-* Game event handling
+* Game event handling, in progress
 * Game logic
+* Hitboxes and colision